Durable Human (2 book series)

 Doctors Ducanda and Terrasse contend that heavy doses of screen time affect what would be, in pre-digital times, the natural wiring of a child’s brain.

-So, what’s a parent to do?
-For one thing: respect the child’s basic developmental needs.
-For babies and toddlers to learn to speak, reason, and develop crucial social skills, they need face-to-face interaction with loving people and to use all their senses as often as they can.
+So babies and toddlers can learn to speak, reason, and develop crucial social skills, they need face-to-face interaction with loving people and to use all their senses as often as they can.

-A study from Iran proves the power of parent interaction and play.
 Investigators selected 12 toddlers with autistic-like symptoms who had spent half their waking hours on screen devices.
-Their parents were then given 8 weeks of lessons in how to play with their children, with an emphasis on eye-to-eye contact, loving touch, and continuous communication.
-While the parents applied these lessons at home, objects that had absorbed the children’s attention were taken away, including digital devices.
+Their parents had 8 weeks of lessons in how to play with their children, with an emphasis on eye-to-eye contact, loving touch, and continuous communication.

 The World Health Organization agrees that, for the sake of their health and proper brain formation, children under age one should have no exposure to screens.

-Early Childhood is a Once in a Lifetime Opportunity
+Early Childhood is Unique Opportunity

-When you look through Today’s lens, early childhood has become a rarified, once-in-a-lifetime pre-digital opportunity.
 As I write in The Durable Human Manifesto: Practical Wisdom for Living and Parenting in the Digital Age, each child begins life as a “wild human”—as free and unplugged as any other animal.

 “When toddlers range around, freely using all of their senses to examine, taste and play with whatever they choose, they are making rich and lifelong neural connections.”

-- Provide materials, toys, and games that require manipulation, such as empty plastic food containers and lids, stacking cups, play dough, finger paints, and a play kitchen
+• Provide materials, toys, and games that require manipulation, such as empty plastic food containers and lids, stacking cups, play dough, finger paints, and a play kitchen.

-- Go outside at least once a day and make sure the child has time to play alone and with other children
+• Go outside at least once a day and make sure the child has time to play alone and with other children.

-- Explain to family members and caregivers why these measures are essential to a child’s healthy development, durability, and well-being
+• Explain to family members and caregivers why these measures are essential to a child’s healthy development, durability, and well-being.

-Dr. Heffler points out in her research that characteristics that may resemble those associated with autism in very young children can have a variety of causes.
 If symptoms do arise, Dr. Ducanda and her colleagues recommend keeping the child away from all screens for at least a month, which will require the cooperation of every household member.
-If that can be accomplished, she claims, ASD-like problems in many children may “miraculously disappear or diminish considerably.”

 Conversely, if a child has a full, well-balanced life with very minimal screen exposure, these types of symptoms may never emerge.